 The Governing Body, as the admission authority, determines the school's admission policy and arrangements and is responsible for taking decisions on applications for admission.
-The Governing Body works with the Local Authority in order to ensure admissions are co-ordinated within the Borough.
+The Governing Body works with the Local Authority in order to ensure admissions are co-ordinated within the Borough and are conducted in full compliance with the Schools Admissions Code 2021.
 The LA Admissions Team provides parents with a common application form and a deadline for submission.

-The standard number for Ursula Taylor C of E School currently stands at 54
+The Pupil Admission Number (PAN) for Ursula Taylor C of E School is 60.